metal0/matrix-compose/README.md

 > [!IMPORTANT]
 > Some bridges/bots require additional setup post-install, refer to the guides below after everything is functional

-It's highly recommended to use [matrix's federation testing tool](https://federationtester.matrix.org/) after finishing the setup to verify that everything is working.

 ## Firewalling